mushi-p/mushi-p/README.md

 +. medically diagnosed/regconised osdd , collectively they/them

-: due to financial issues, our treatment is no longer available, sadly we have to do our own research about osdd sys & treatment,,
+: due to financial issues, our treatment is no longer available, sadly we have to do our own research about osdd.

 +. were friendly and openly welcoming new mutuals & friends!! interacting & c+h heavy encouraged!! we dont bite,promise.

-: a system of 18 , host includes Andres & Sorrow
+: a system of 25+ , host includes Andres & Sorrow

 ---
  extras @-@